YTFGolf/fandom-discussions-viewer/doc/README.md

 Currently none, there really should be though lol

-Plan is an entire 3 sentences:
+Plan is an entire 2 sentences:

-make a new fandom account

 use dotenv or something